davidyshen/nonprofit_publishing/content/english/_index.md

   - title: "But my career..."
     image: "/images/service-3.png"
     content: "But my career depends on publishing in high-impact journals!
 The Non-profit Publishing Pledge is a commitment to publishing in ***only*** good quality journals, including high-impact ones like Science and PNAS.
-You can still build your career and CV while maintaining ethical publishing practices.\n
+You can still build your career and CV while maintaining responsible publishing practices.\n

     Tides are also turning in academia!
 Many institutions and funding bodies explicitly do not take into account the 'prestige' of a journal when evaluating research outputs.
-The more people who take the pledge, the more we can shift this culture and make it easier for everyone to publish ethically."
+The more people who take the pledge, the more we can shift this culture and make it easier for everyone to publish responsiblely."

 ---